dsccommunity/dsccommunity.org/content/guidelines/administration.md

 1. Click _Create team_.
 1. When the team is created, click on the _Members_ tab.

-You should see your self as a member since you created the team.
+You should see yourself as a member since you created the team.
 Continue with the section [Add members to a team](#add-members-to-an-organization-team).

 ##### Add members to an organization team